 While the study is two years old, its purpose was to predict the demand for dental services in Australia through 2020 by examining the factors that drive it.
 For our purposes, we would like to focus on the demand side.
 The demand for dental treatments is rising, both in Perth and across Australia.
 We would like to examine why.

 The ADA piece included research from the Australian Research Centre for Population Oral Health (ARCPOH).
 Insight Economics used them as a “starting point” from which to develop their own set of projections.
-The study is a 34-page paper which you are welcome to read by clicking the link at the bottom of this piece in the reference section.
+The study is a 34-page paper that you are welcome to read by clicking the link at the bottom of this piece in the reference section.

 What Drives Demand for Dental Services?